A married man once wrote to a Christian counselor:

 Many people in the church today are suffering from silent frustration as a result of private problems that have created turmoils in their hearts.
 They can’t find anyone who understands or is able to handle the details of what ails them.

 Typical of hyper-conservative student fellowships, his audience looked on with shock and distaste, but he defied their countenances.
-As he was leaving the fellowship that evening, about 5 Christian brothers walked up to saying “Please sir, I’m struggling with masturbation, can you help me?”
+As he was leaving the fellowship that evening, about five Christian brothers walked up to him saying, “Please sir, I’m struggling with masturbation, can you help me?”